3 mins read

 Note that these numbers are not the same as your customer account number.

-When you understand the information provided on your energy bill, the next step is to use it to get a cheaper deal which is better for your business.
-If you’re already on a fixed rate deal, you might need to wait for the contract to end before switching, but if you’re on a standard tariff, switching any time is possible.
+When you understand the information provided on your energy bill, the next step is to use it to get a cheaper deal that is better for your business.
+If you’re already on a fixed-rate deal, you might need to wait for the contract to end before switching, but if you’re on a standard tariff, switching at any time is possible.

 When you move into new premises with no formal energy arrangement in place you’ll find yourself on a deemed business rate contract.